Krishnapal-rajput/Projects-Focus-On-Today/README.md

 ## Description

-"Focus on Today" is a goal-tracking web application designed to help users set, manage, and complete their daily goals.
+"<a href="https://krishnas-focus-on-today.netlify.app/">Focus on Today</a>" is a goal-tracking web application designed to help users set, manage, and complete their daily goals.
 The app offers a user-friendly interface, progress tracking, and motivational quotes to inspire users to stay focused on their tasks.

 ## Features